What is a Drip Leg in Steam Piping?

 - Supervised Warm-up Method: Warming up of the power plant principal piping normally follows this method.
 Such lines are warmed up only once in a lifetime and hence long drip leg is not required.

-- Automatic Warm-Up Method: Such warm-up method is used for frequent steam use leading to the requirement of bigger drip legs.
+- Automatic Warm-Up Method: Such a warm-up method is used for frequent steam use leading to the requirement of bigger drip legs.
 A static head (dimension H in Fig. 2) is used in such cases.

-Fig. 3 below provides the recommended Drip leg Sizes (Drip Leg Diameter and Leg Length) with respect to main steam piping size.
+Fig. 3 below provides the recommended Drip leg Sizes (Drip Leg Diameter and Leg Length) with respect to the main steam piping size.

 A carefully designed drip leg enables steam traps to effectively drain the condensate from steam mains.
 For that, the drip legs should be large enough to allow the condensate to drop out of the steam at the pipe bottom.
 Recommended drip leg sizing table (Fig. 3) provides a good reference for such a scenario.
 In case the drip leg is not sized properly, the condensate will blow along with the steam without separating out as shown in Fig. 4.